-221. (1) At every trial or inquiry if and when the Court Case for procalls upon the accused for his defence it shall inform and secution to be explained by explain to him that he may, if he wishes -

-Court to accused

-(a) make an oath or affirmation and give evidence on his own behalf in the witness box upon which he is liable to be cross-examined; or and that he may in any case call such witnesses on his behalf as he considers fit.
+- 221. (1) At every trial or inquiry if and when the Court calls upon the accused for his defence it shall inform and explain to him that he may, if he wishes - (a) make an oath or affirmation and give evidence on his own behalf in the witness box upon which he is liable to be cross-examined; or - (b) remain silent, and that he may in any case call such witnesses on his behalf as he considers fit.